pprcht/irmsd/README.md

 ## iRMSD Package 📦

 **iRMSD** is a utility toolkit for *molecular structure comparison*, *ensemble pruning*, and *symmetry-aware RMSD analysis*.
-It combines a clean **Python API** with a optimized **Fortran backend**, providing fast and robust routines for large conformational ensembles and multiscale computational workflows.
+It combines a clean **Python API** with an optimized **Fortran backend**, providing fast and robust routines for large conformational ensembles and multiscale computational workflows.

 The package offers: